rouroulike/clash/Configuration.md

   # fallback:
   #   - tcp://1.1.1.1

-  # IP addresses in the specified subnets will be considered invalid
+  # If IP addresses resolved with servers in `nameservers` are in the specified
-  # and skipped when resolving with fallback nameservers.
+  # subnets below, they are considered invalid and results from `fallback`
+  # servers are used instead.
+  #
+  # IP address resolved with servers in `nameserver` is used when
+  # `fallback-filter.geoip` is true and when GEOIP of the IP address is `CN`.
+  #
+  # If `fallback-filter.geoip` is false, results from `fallback` nameservers
+  # are always used, and answers from `nameservers` are discarded.
+  #
-  # This is a countermeasure against DNS pollution attacks
+  # This is a countermeasure against DNS pollution attacks.
   fallback-filter:
     geoip: true
     ipcidr: